 For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’
 Then the righteous will answer him, saying, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 And when did we see you a stranger and welcome you, or naked and clothe you?
 And when did we see you sick or in prison and visit you?’
 And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.’
 Matthew 25: 34-40

 The FCC Deacon’s Discretionary Fund is a means by which FCC is able to help those in financial need.
 We can help out with one-time emergency funds to support people both in our congregation and in the community.
 This helps individuals to cover utility, food, medical and rent fees they are unable to pay.
 This fund is also used to support local nonprofits, such as the East Bay Food Pantry.
 We welcome requests from those in need, from both our congregation and from our community at large.
 We have funds from grants and money donated.
 This gives us the opportunity to assist those in acute, temporary, monetary distress, in a discrete and dignified setting.
-Decisions made regarding requests are made by 3 Deacons who can refer back to the Pastor should they have a question or concern.
+Decisions made regarding requests are made by 3 Deacons who can refer back to the Minister should they have a question or concern.

-If you are in need of assistance, please contact the church office (Office phone: 401-253-7288) or Email the FCC Office HERE.
-If you would like to donate to this fund, make your check out to the FCC, and note on the “memo” line that it is for the Pastor Discretionary Fund.
+If you are in need of assistance, please contact the FCC office (Office phone: 401-253-7288) or Email the FCC Office HERE.
+If you would like to donate to this fund, make your check out to the FCC, and note on the “memo” line that it is for the Ministers Discretionary Fund.